 II.
-UNITS, GRADE POINT AVERAGE, RESIDENCE AND FINANCIAL OBLIGATIONS REQUIREMENTS
+UNITS, GRADE POINT AVERAGE, RESIDENCE AND FINANCIAL OBLIGATIONS REQUIREMENTS petition do not qualify a student for inresidence units.

-- A. Sixty (60) units plus physical education, if required. - B. Grade point average of 2.0 or better for all college work. - C. Completion of a minimum of forty-five (45) units in residence, or completion of at least the last fifteen (15) units at Imperial Valley
+- A. Sixty (60) units plus physical education, if - B. Grade point average of 2.0 or better for all college work. - C. Completion of a minimum of forty-five (45) units in residence, or completion of at least the last fifteen (15) units at Imperial Valley

 In-residence units refer to those units taken at Imperial Valley College in which a student is enrolled, attends class sessions of one semester's duration, and receives a passing grade.
-Credit by examination, extension credits, military credits, and/or credit by petition do not qualify a student for inresidence units.
+Credit by examination, extension credits, military credits, and/or credit by